DominikCicea/CS50FinalProject/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

 Wanna try it yourself?
-1) Download ZIP and Extract 2) Open CMD and navigate to the 'CS50FinalProject-main' folder 3) Type 'flask run' and open the link.
+1) Download ZIP and Extract 2) Open CMD and navigate to the 'CS50FinalProject-main' folder 3) Type 'flask run' and open the link. (assuming you downloaded flask and other requirements)

 Common Error: "'flask' is not recognized as an internal or external command, operable program or batch file."